rmolishus/APEX-SalesForce-File-Reupload/readme.txt

 	1.ShareType should be set to 'V' for viewer, otherwise you may get an error
 	2. If the file was previously owned by another user, they will now be set as a viewer.
 	   -The account who runs the code will be set as the new owner.
-	3. To 'reupload' a document owned by the user running the code, exclude the user's Id from the CDL query or add a try to the CDL insert.
-		-Uploading the new ContentVersion automatically adds a CDL to the owner (user running the script).
-		-Trying to add a 'duplicate' linkedEntity will result in an error

 Final Thoughts:
 I couldn't find something that already did this in bulk, so I hope this can help soomeone with the same problem out.